June 12, 2018

 Watch video tutorial:

 And how does yeast help create those air bubbles in your loaves?
 Yeast cells that are present in yeast are alive, and will metabolize the simple sugars they interact with, releasing gases into the bread dough, giving your bread rise.
-Therefore, using hot water will kill these cells, preventing them from reacting and bubbling up, resulting in failed bread.
+Therefore, using hot water in your recipe will kill these cells, preventing them from reacting and bubbling up, resulting in failed bread.

 Whenever possible, it is always recommended to use weight measurements instead of measuring cups when weighing ingredients.